ahmedabdelrahim123/django/README.md

 how to make book_store works:

-1- Create new Folder , I named it django_labs
+1- Clone this repo in this directory

-2- Clone this repo in this directory
+2- cd django

 3- Create Virtual Environment